 \section{Facet Inequalities}

-Before stating our results, we will briefly review the polytope formed by local correlations and the significance of facet Bell inequalities.
+Before stating our results, we briefly review the polytope formed by local correlations and the significance of facet Bell inequalities.
 Polytope is a generalization of polygons to any dimension.
 Mathematically, there are two equivalent definitions \cite{polytope} of a polytope: $V$ representation and $H$ representation.
 A $V$-polytope is the convex hull of a finite set of points $\in\mathbb{R}^d$, which are called vertices.
-A $H$ polytope is an intersection of a finite number of closed halfspaces in some $\mathbb{R}^d$, which is bounded.
-So, a polytope is a set of finite number of points $P\subseteq \mathbb{R}^d$, which can be represented as either a $V$ or a $H$ polytope.
+A $H$ polytope is an intersection of a finite number of closed half-spaces in some $\mathbb{R}^d$, which is bounded.
+So, a polytope is a set of points $P\subseteq \mathbb{R}^d$, which can be represented as either a $V$ or a $H$ polytope.
 The dimension of a polytope is the dimension of its affine hull.
 A Bell experiment can be described as follows.
 A source $S$ distributes two particles (which may be entangled) to two spatially separated parties, Alice (A) and Bob (B).
 This situation can be easily generalized to multipartite scenarios, but for simplicity, we are discussing the preliminaries for two parties only.
-Now, Alice and Bob make local measurements labelled by the inputs $x$ and $y$ respectively.
+Now, Alice and Bob make local measurements labeled by the inputs $x$ and $y$ respectively.
 The outputs of their measurements are given by $a$ and $b$.